 Some countries have restrictions on purchasing medication, even over-the-counter medication.
 It is a good idea to bring any you might think are essential.

 If you think you might have difficulty beating jet lag, you can bring a sleep aid, such as Tylenol PM.

+If you carry prescription medication, make sure to carry it in its original packaging with the prescription on the bottle.
+Improperly marked medication can be confiscated by customs and immigration in certain countries.

 Trash bag